 In fact, I was talking to a friend of mine lately and he told me a very interesting fact that VC firms are expected to decline in the traditional markets such as the US and Europe and are expected to grow in new emerging markets such as India, China, Brazil, and Canada.
 So do not restrict your search to only the matured markets but also try to look out for opportunities in smaller but emerging markets.

 How Important Is the Part of Headhunters in the Venture Capital Firm’s Recruitment Process?

 Most of the time people think that networking is very important in the venture capital industry as the organizations in this field are quite small and they have limited funds to spend on recruiting compared to PE firms or banks.

 But I think that a lot of it depends on which type of venture capital firms you want to target.

-The big and popular venture capital firms definitely engage specialist headhunting companies, as do many late-stage venture capital firms.
-The smaller the venture capital firm the less likely they are to engage services of headhunting companies.
+The big and popular VC firms definitely engage specialist headhunting companies, as do many late-stage VC firms.
+The smaller the capital firm the less likely they are to engage services of headhunting companies.

-Some of the key headhunting companies specializing in venture capital recruitment are SG Partners, CPI Partners Inc, the Oxbridge group and Glocap Search.
+Some of the key headhunting companies specializing in venture fund recruitment are SG Partners, CPI Partners Inc, the Oxbridge group and Glocap Search.